Stars vs. Golden Knights Prediction & Picks - October 17

 Stars vs. Golden Knights Prediction & Picks: Line, Spread, Over/Under - October 17

-The Vegas Golden Knights (3-0) will attempt to continue a three-game win streak when they face the Dallas Stars (1-0) at home on Tuesday, October 17 at 10:30 PM ET on ESPN+, BSSW, and SCRIPPS.
+The Vegas Golden Knights (3-0) will attempt to extend a three-game win streak when they square off against the Dallas Stars (1-0) at home on Tuesday, October 17 at 10:30 PM ET on ESPN+, BSSW, and SCRIPPS.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-Ahead of watching this matchup, here's a look at which squad we think will bring home the victory in Tuesday's action on the ice.
+Before watching this matchup, here is a glimpse at which club we predict will come out on top in Tuesday's action on the ice.

 Stars vs. Golden Knights Predictions for Tuesday

-Our computer projection model for this encounter predicts a final tally of Golden Knights 6, Stars -2.
+Our computer projection model for this matchup predicts a final tally of Golden Knights 6, Stars -2.

 - Spread Pick: Golden Knights (-1.5)